Aurora-Terminal-Project/.github/profile/README.md

 on interactivity, split panes, and compatibility with traditional shell environments like Bash and Zsh.

+While we get ready to start our work on Aurora, we do have a few other projects to release under our banner, like [Borealis](https://github.com/Aurora-Terminal-Project/Borealis), our very own NeoVim config designed as an open-source alternative to modern IDEs.

 ## Project Vision

 The Aurora Terminal is designed to bring vibrancy, flexibility, and enhanced